July 10, 2017

 - Domain user login: Type the Active Directory user name that is a member in one of the AD security groups, which were specified in the Groups mapped to admin field above.

 - Domain user password: Type the password that corresponds to the AD user specified in the Domain user login field.

 If the test was successful, you will see the check mark to the left of Test.
 Only after passing the Test will you be able to click Apply.

 The final step is to verify if Active Directory integration actually works.

 - Enter credentials of the AD user that is a member of a proper security group.

 With a successful login, you can navigate to Configuration>>User accounts and see that AD Integration is now Enabled.

 You now have the ability to log into NAKIVO Backup & Replication using credentials that you maintain in Active Directory.
 This provides a great benefit – you can centralize the product’s user management in one identity storage – Active Directory.
-With this feature, you can align NAKIVO Backup & Replication with your company’s security policy and provide Admin and Guest access to NAKIVO Backup & Replication to appropriate users.
+With this feature, you can align NAKIVO VMware backup solutions with your company’s security policy and provide Admin and Guest access to NAKIVO Backup & Replication to appropriate users.